01-edu/public/subjects/ai/time-series/README.md

-# Time Series
+## Time Series

+### Overview

 Time series data are data that are indexed by a sequence of dates or times.
 Today, you'll learn how to use methods built into Pandas to work with this index.
 You'll also learn for instance:

-- to resample time series to change the frequency
+- To resample time series to change the frequency.
-- to calculate rolling and cumulative values for times series
+- To calculate rolling and cumulative values for times series.
-- to build a backtest
+- To build a backtest.

+### Role Play

+You are a quantitative analyst at a prominent hedge fund.
+Your team is responsible for developing and testing trading strategies using historical financial data.
+Your manager has assigned you a project to analyze time series data, particularly focusing on Apple stock, and to backtest a simple trading strategy.

+### Learning Objectives

 Time series a used A LOT in finance.
 You'll learn to evaluate financial strategies using Pandas.
 It is important to keep in mind that Python is vectorized.
 That's why some questions constraint you to not use a for loop ;-).

 ### Exercises of the day

-- Exercise 0: Environment and libraries
+- **Exercise 0:** Environment and libraries
-- Exercise 1: Series
+- **Exercise 1:** Series
-- Exercise 2: Financial data
+- **Exercise 2:** Financial data
-- Exercise 3: Multi asset returns
+- **Exercise 3:** Multi asset returns
-- Exercise 4: Backtest
+- **Exercise 4:** Backtest

 ### Virtual Environment